Mulligan Road Project

 - Project Phases (PDF)

 - The opening of Mulligan Road to traffic is scheduled for August 18, 2014.
-Due to various issues that have arisen on the project, the project completion will not be until November; however the road will be opened and the project completed under traffic control.
+Due to various issues that have arisen on the project, the project completion will not be until early 2015; however the road will be opened and the project completed under traffic control.

 Preliminary Feasibility Study